-Our BID covers a wide area, and seeks to interact with all people of the community.
-To expand our impact, we cooperate with other organizations including property owners, merchants, block associations, community gardens, schools, religious congregations, local social services, and city agencies.
-These partnerships support the efforts of others, while building our programs and outreach.
-We provide services such as
+Our BID covers a wide area, and seeks to interact and facilitate partnerships with all people of the community.
+We cooperate with other organizations including property owners, merchants, block associations, community gardens, schools, religious congregations, local social services, and city agencies.
+Our core services include: sanitation and maintenance, marketing and promotions, business and community development, beautification and public safety, and district representation.

 SANITATION and MAINTENANCE

-Sidewalk Sweep: In black and gold uniforms, our crew pushes yellow barrels and makes morning sidewalk sweeps of the District all year-round from 6:30am to 10:30am.
-They are encouraged to be observant and often report problems that they encounter.
+Sidewalk Sweep: In black and gold uniforms, our crew pushes yellow barrels and makes morning sidewalk sweeps of the District year-round from 6:30am to 10:30am.
+They also observe and report issues, an extra set of eyes on our streets.
 We provide trash bags to businesses willing to monitor and replace full corner trash cans.
 We also provide interested businesses with black plastic cans with our logo and our bags for use outside mid-block stores to relieve over-filled corner cans.
 In addition, we

 • Remove posters and graffiti from public street furniture